Almond-eyed Ringlet (Erebia alberganus)

 next page back to list

 Unlike most Erebia species, it is almost impossible to confuse alberganus with any of its cousins, except perhaps the Woodland Ringlet (E. medusa), but alberganus is an altitude species occurring at altitudes greater than 800m whereas medusa occurs from sea level and, although its can be found up to 1800m, it has very limited distribution in the French Alpes, being generally found in eastern central France.
-I have found alberganus to be quite widespread, very common in most localities, making it by far the most common Erebia species I have encountered, and I have found this to be true every year since 2006.
+I have found alberganus to be quite widespread, very common in most localities, making it by far the most common Erebia species I have encountered, and I find this to be true every year.

 In some cases the

 be confused with alberganus; more about this on the oeme page.

 The female is slightly larger, as is normal for most species, and the red marks slightly larger with small white centres to the ocelli, whereas the males usually have no (or minute) white centres, although 12101 seems to contradict this.

 The subspecies tyrsus, which is characterised by the brighter colouring and bolder markings, occurs in the western Alpes.

 a male, based on body shape, despite the relative lightness of the brown ground colour, which would normally indicate female.
 The upf and uph pupils are white and quite conspicuous, probably about as bright as alberganus gets.

 a female, seemingly the converse of 12101 as it is very dark for a female (compare the pair 7622 below) but clearly female based on body shape (although the degree of curvature of the body can be deceptive when viewed at this angle).
 I believe this may be of subspecies tyrsus.